-Please provide a listing of all government modernization efforts undertaken by the agency in the last twelve months.
+Please provide a listing of all government modernization efforts undertaken by the agency since July 1, 2010.
 Additionally, please provide any authorizing statutory changes that prompted the modernization efforts and whether those efforts have led to cost savings or additional cost burden.

 As of July 1, 2010, the Department was already utilizing all shared services OMES offers including IT related services such as network support and databases.
 The Department also voluntarily began communications with OMES staff and CSDC to enter into a contract for implementation of the AMANDA computer software system for managing various types of licenses, permit types and examinations.
 In April of 2012, CSDC visited the Department to determine the scope of work needed to transition the Department to AMANDA.
 CSDC provided the Department with an estimate of implementation.
 Preliminary cost estimates were presented to the Commission on Consumer Credit for review and approval.
 The Commission on Consumer Credit placed the project on hold.
 After further discussions with OMES, it has become evident that due to the advanced capabilities of our current database and licensing system, there exists the potential to realize much greater savings than the original estimates.
 This has been accomplished by having CSDC create a primary platform for one license type and then having OMES and the Department implement the remaining license types using the established template.
-Further cost savings efforts are still being explored but the Department is confident AMANDA will be implemented at a future date.
+Further cost